 Time off management = Leave management

-This is a major part of HR department work scope.
-To expedite the process, you must check solutions for HR functionalities in your software and use them to your benefit.
+This s a major part of the HR department’s work scope.
+If done manually, leave management requires several mundane tasks to be completed and loads of paperwork to be dealt with.
+Needless to say, all the steps involved in the process are necessary and critical.
+So, to simplify and expedite the process, you must check solutions for HR functionalities in your software and use them to your benefit.
 They generally use a time and attendance management software to manage these requests while striking a balance between legalities and employee satisfaction.
 All this makes having a flawless leave management process imperative.

 But, quite more than often, time and attendance management and leave management are considered each others equivalent.
 On the contrary,